Building Occupant Safety

 Building Occupant Evacuation Data

 As part of a program to better understand occupant behavior during building emergencies, the Building and Fire Research Laboratory at the National Institute of Standards and Technology (NIST) has been collecting movement data on stairs during fire drill evacuations of office and residential buildings.
 These data collections are intended to provide a better understanding of this principal building egress feature and develop a technical foundation for future codes and standards requirements.
-As of December 2009, NIST has collected data from 9 buildings ranging from six to 62 stories in height.
-A paper on some of these evacuations is available.

 In addition to the collection of data from building evacuations, NIST is active research on human behavior during emergencies, engineering requirements for safe building egress, and egress modeling.
 A range of publications are available from this research.